xkrdudrlf/scheduler-project/README.md

 #### 27/06/2021 : created client/server structure and installed required packages for each directory.

 #### 28/06/2021 : created daily schedule input view.
 Need to link it to the backend.

+#### 29/06/2021 : Refactored "client" codebase according to MVC Pattern.
+Need to link it to the server now.